optimizasean/TailwindAccessibilityConfig/README.md

 # README

-Tailwind Accesibility Config Project: For a more accessible Tailwind!
+Tailwind Accessibility Config Project: For a more accessible Tailwind!

 # Table of Contents